About Praying Mantis

 In 2007, guitarist Andy Burgess replaced Dennis Stratton in the line-up, continuing the dual lead for the famous Mantis guitar harmonies.
 He has also proved to be a strong songwriter and influence in the band.

 In 2013, vocalist John Cuijpers and drummer Hans in 't Zandt joined the band replacing Mike Freeland and Gary Mackenzie.
-The Dutch duo has vast experience in their fields having toured with the likes of Toto and the Steve Lukather Band.
+The Dutch duo has vast experience in their fields having toured with the likes of Toto, Jeff Scott Soto, Mad Max, Sinner and Vengeance.
 This has added a new and exciting dimension to the band's music and live performances.

-The current album 'Legacy' is being hailed as one of the band's finest to date and it is still receiving stunning reviews across the world.
+The current album ‘GRAVITY’ is being hailed as one of the band’s finest to date and is still receiving stunning views across the world.
+It was well received in the album charts, reaching number 23 in the UK, 70 in Switzerland and an impressive number 6 in Japan.

-To hear and see the band in 2016, fans will experience both the spirit and energy of 1980 together with a technical style that really compliments 2016.
-We will be continuing to promote `Legacy` and take our music to the people before planning a new album in 2017/18.
+To hear and see the band now, fans will experience both the spirit and energy of 1980 together with a technical style that really compliments today’s standards.
+The band will continue to promote `GRAVITY` and take our music to the people before planning a new album.